sdziallas/comp55/docs/labs/9-Github.md

 so that the martyr and the hackslash try to modify the same line in the same file.
 **After having pulled, have both hackslash and the martyr change the GLabel's text.**
-The easiest thing to do in this case is to change the text by adding in your name as part of the label.
+The easiest thing to do in this case is to change the text by adding your name as part of the label.
-You can use your own real name or you can use the name I've assigned you.
+You can use your real name or you can use the name I've assigned you.
 Then go ahead and commit.
 *Let's have hackslash push their commit to the server and then try to have the martyr push theirs.*
 The martyr will notice that they will be rejected from pushing their changes.
-When they pull to get the latest changes from the server, they'll notice that the result will be slightly different, where they'll get a conflicting results instead of merging.
+When they pull to get the latest changes from the server, they'll notice that the result will be slightly different, where they'll get conflicting results instead of merging.

 ![conflicting error screenshot](lab9media/media/image17.png)